International Socialist League (2019): Campaigns

 Since its foundation, the ISL has carried out a series of international campaigns, with coordinated actions and mobilizations in various countries, collection of signatures, photos and videos of support and collections of donations, including: in solidarity with the Yellow Vests of France; in support of the rebellion in the United States after the assassination of George Floyd; for the release of Ali Wazir in Pakistan; against the repression and persecution of labor leaders and activists in Venezuela; in support of the popular revolution in Chile; in support of Catalan self-determination; "One Dollar / One Euro for Lebanon" in support of the Lebanese people after the explosion in the port of Beirut; “Democracy is Essential” in support of the right to mobilize in Australia; in support of the student movement and against the persecution of activists in Colombia; against repression and persecution in Russia; against repression and in support of popular rebellion in Belarus; for the self-determination of Western Sahara; for unified public health systems in the face of the covid-19 pandemic; against Turkish aggression in Rojava and the self-determination of Kurdistan.

+In early 2025 the International Trotskyist Opposition decided to join the League, which meant that the Communist Workers' Party (Italy) became its Italian section.